 - Saturday School will consist of three and a half hours, from 8:00 through 11:30 a.m.
 Doors will be open from 7:45 through 8:00 a.m.
 Any student arriving after 8:00 a.m. will be refused admission and will be considered truant. - The only exception for attendance at Saturday School will be illness.
-Calls for illness should be made between 7:45 and 8:00 a.m. on that Saturday to 447-6294. - Students who are truant from Saturday School will be suspended out-of-school for the next day that school is in session and will be assigned to two days of Saturday School. - Students who violate Saturday School rules will be required to leave the school grounds, resulting in out-of-school suspension and reassignment of two days of Saturday School.
+Calls for illness should be made between 7:45 and 8:00 a.m. on that Saturday to 447-6294. - Students who are truant from Saturday School may be suspended out-of-school or in-school for the next day that school is in session and will be assigned to two days of Saturday School. - Students who violate Saturday School rules will be required to leave the school grounds, resulting in out-of-school suspension or an in-school suspension and reassignment of two days of Saturday School.